Google Modernize Workspace Video Player

 REfINE

-We refined the visual and motion design.
+We moved forward with the open timeline and refined the visual and motion design.

-LAUNCH AND ANALYSIS
+LAUNCH AND VALIDATE

 Our post-launch metrics indicated